okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/log-streaming/index.md

 #### Property details

 *  The `accountId`, `eventSourceName`,  and `region` properties are assigned during creation and can't be modified afterwards.
 * The `region` property can be set to one of the following supported AWS region codes.
-The `region` list can be also retrieved using the [Log Stream Schema](/docs/reference/api/schemas/#log-stream-schema-operations) endpoint.
+The `region` list can also be retrieved with the [Log Stream Schema](/docs/reference/api/schemas/#log-stream-schema-operations) endpoint.

 | Region      | Description                                                  |
 | ------------- | ------------------------------------------------------------ |